tessel/tessel-av/README.md

 ### av.Speaker Events

 - **`end`** when playback ends.
 - **`play`** after `play()` is called.
 - **`pause`** after `pause()` is called.
 - **`stop`** after `stop()` is called.
 - **`timeupdate`** approximately every 100ms.
-Delivers an approximation of the playback time in milliseconds.
+Delivers an approximation of the playback time in seconds, as `ssss.ddd`.

+The following is an example of the API and events working together:

+- The sound will play from the beginning
-The following is an example of the API and events working together; the sound will play, then pause for a second just after the 2 second mark, it will resume playback from the 10 second mark, play until just after the 12 second mark, where it will stop and then play from the beginning again.
+- After approximate 2 seconds, the sound will pause
+- After 1 second pause, sound will resume  , it will resume playback from the 10 second mark, play until just after the 12 second mark, where it will stop and then play from the beginning again.

 ```js
 var av = require('tessel-av');